har-in-air/ESP32_AUTO_WATER/README.md

 I used an FR303 diode as flyback protection for the inductive pump motor load.

+A ferrite bead isolates the high current spikes in the water pump circuit ground from the electronics ground.
+Actually the solar panel + capacitor bank + water pump circuit could have been completely isolated from the control electronics if we were not interested in monitoring the super-capacitor bank voltage via the ESP32-C3 ADC (this requires a common ground).

 ## Minimizing Circuit Current Drain

 The eventual project goal is to use a primary battery (or a rechargeable battery with low self-discharge rate), without needing to replace or recharge it for a few months at least.

 I used a Holtek HT7333 voltage regulator because it draws very little quiescent current (~4uA) and has a low dropout voltage of 100mV-150mV.

 The ESP32-C3 is clocked at the minimum clock frequency that gives us WiFi capability (80MHz).

-The capacitive moisture sensor draws ~6mA but the power supply to the sensor is switched off after the reading is taken.
+The moisture sensor module draws ~6mA but the power supply to the sensor is switched off after the reading is taken.

 The ADC resistor drop for measuring battery voltage is taken from the switched power supply for the moisture sensor, so there is no resistive drain path in deep-sleep mode.